bennyfactor/tilde-bin/readme.md

 ##unrar-torrents
 Traverses a folder filed with torrents that have a series of segmented rar files in second level directories, unrars them, cleans up the mess.
 You know, for linux ISOs.
 Bash.

+##wma2mp3
+Converts all .wma (or .WMA, or .wMa or whatever misery windows wishes to inflict) files in the present working directory to .mp3.
+Requires mplayer and lame.